FAQ on Admission

 A: ETS sends TOEFL and GRE score reports electronically to GT which are then written into the GT applicants database.
 If there is any mismatch between the information you provided to GT and the information you provided to ETS (for example, the spelling of your name or the incorrect order of your first name vs. last name), the TOEFL or GRE scores will not be written to your record.
-If it has been at least 3 weeks since you have received ETS’ confirmation that they have sent your TOEFL or GRE score reports but those scores have not shown up on your GT record, please email GT-Shenzhen your first name, last name, along with a scanned copy of your TOEFL/GRE score report.
-Please inquire with ETS the cycle number or run date of your score report and forward that information to GT-Shenzhen.
-We cannot however grant admission based on photocopy or scanned copy of TOEFL/GRE score reports.
+If it has been at least 6 weeks since you have received ETS’ confirmation that they have sent your TOEFL or GRE score reports but those scores have not shown up on your GT record, you should search the Graduate Studies FAQs.
+If you cannot find an answer to your question, you may email email@example.com your full name, GT ID#, appointment number and test date to request search.
+You may upload a scanned copy of your TOEFL/GRE score report with this information.
+We cannot grant admission based on photocopy or scanned copy of TOEFL/GRE score reports.

 - Q: My TOEFL / GRE score will expire after 1 year.
 Can I apply now for the next year (not this year’s) program?